gus4no/block_explorer/README.md

 Don't know much about the blockchain world, data for actions have different attributes depending on the action type.
 Not sure how much flexibility we want here to use things like jsonb vs dedicated columns to store these.
 Each of them have their pros and cons, but given we may need faster querying and indexing I'll go with dedicated columns for now or maybe a hybrid approach where commonly queried fields like 'deposit' are dedicated columns.

-I worry that a single action model ends up with  bunch of different columns that are not needed for a specific action type, can also use different models for each action type. like TransferAction and FunctionCallAction and have each its own set of dedicated columns but that comes with added complexity.
+I worry that a single action model ends up with  bunch of different columns that are not needed for a specific action type, can also use different models for each action type. like TransferAction and FunctionCallAction and have each its own set of dedicated columns but that comes with added complexity and there's limited time.

 ## Upsert vs find_or_initialize